briankoco/hobbes-venv/README.md

     ```

 3. If you plan to use Palacios in your image, you need to modify the Palacios
-   configuration to enable serial and/or virtio console support in the Palacions
+   configuration to enable serial and virtio consoles.
+To do so, set the
-   configurations.
-To do so, set the following two options:
+   following two options:

    * cd <leviathan_dir>/palacios
    * `make menuconfig`